BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 `MS` for Body Type 4 (masc strong, only for HUM races) {.is-info}

-In our case, we are looking for Humanoid Feminine armors, so we are going to type `HUM_F_ARM` in the search bar.
+In our case, we are looking for humanoid feminine armors, so we are going to type `HUM_F_ARM` in the search bar.

 ## Bringing the vanilla assets into Blender
 ## Transfering weights